Monday, December 31, 2018

 The claim of Protestants being "subjective" is ironic, since Roman Catholics *subjectively* believe the Roman Catholic Church to be objectively authoritative.
 We all have to make personal decisions in searching for truth.
 No one is exempt from using his fallible reasoning faculties in analyzing written and spoken content.
 Everybody has to fallibly interpret communicated messages.
 Roman Catholics cannot have their cake and eat it too.
 They must fallibly interpret every word of church teaching, whether they retrieve information from Papal Encyclicals, Ecumenical Council documents, the catechism, hearing priests during Mass, or the Code of Canon Law.

 On what basis does one establish the authority of the Roman Catholic Church?
-Since such a process involves using one's own powers of reason to evaluate evidence, then the person investigating is acting just like a Protestant or anyone else.
-Rome's "infallible" certainty is but a mirage.
-Having a representative available like the pope to preside over a whole group only means that Catholics have decided for themselves to believe the claims he makes on religious issues.
-It does not make hard questions go away.
-Rome can only provide organizational unity.
-If Sola Scriptura is invalidated because of divisions, then the same standard applies to the Magisterium.
+If the answer involves using one's powers of reason to examine evidence, then he must rely on inherently fallible faculties.
+Having a representative available like the pope to preside over a whole group of people only proves that they have decided for themselves to believe the claims he makes on religious issues.
+Moreover, what Rome requires is not actually unity, but uniformity, of thought.
+It is entirely possible for people who have different points of view to co-exist peacefully.
+If Sola Scriptura is invalidated because of divisions, then the same standard applies to the magisterium of the Roman Catholic Church.

 Do Not Conform To This World